tenacityteam/tenacity/BUILDING.md

 cargo install sccache
 ```

-Saucedacity's dependencies will be built automatically with vcpkg when configuring
+Tenacity's dependencies will be built automatically with vcpkg when configuring
 CMake.
 You can turn off vcpkg by passing `-D VCPKG=OFF` to the CMake
-configuration command, but then it is up to you to install all of Saucedacity's
+configuration command, but then it is up to you to install all of Tenacity's
 dependencies.

 Note that building the dependencies requires 10 GB of storage space.